NBN Business Service

 - Determine if you can use your existing equipment

-- Provide varying solutions to cater for the NBN
+- Customisable solutions to cater for the NBN

-- Supply, install and maintain an NBN ready telephone system
+- Supply, installation and maintenance of NBN ready telephone systems

-- Offer a range of NBN plans through a number of carriers
+- Flexible NBN business plans through a number of carriers

 What is the NBN?